Fujifilm X-E2S vs X-T20

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 is the clear winner of the contest (6 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 is the clear winner of the contest (8 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon T6 vs Fujifilm X-E2S

 - Canon T6i vs Fujifilm X-T20

 - Fujifilm X-E2S vs Leica X1

 - Fujifilm X-T20 vs Olympus E-410

 - Fujifilm X-T20 vs Olympus TG-5